Queen's 'sincere wish' that Prince Charles lead the Commonwealth 'one day'

 This week Malcolm Turnbull again restated the Government's view that the "monarch of the United Kingdom" should hold the role.

-The Prince of Wales, who is long understood to have coveted the title, told leaders "the Commonwealth has been a fundamental feature of my life for as long as I can remember".
+Prince Charles, who is long understood to have coveted the title, told leaders "the Commonwealth has been a fundamental feature of my life for as long as I can remember".

 The opening of CHOGM, which took place in Buckingham Palace in the heart of the old British Empire, had an echo of imperial grandeur.